 Put simply, networking is connecting with people to gather information.
 We all do this every day in various forms.
 As you connect with more people, you are also building your network.
 Your network is everyone you know, and your resources.
-The Center for Career Education, your instructors, friends, family, supervisors, advisors, etc. are all in your network.
+The Center for Career Education and Advising, your instructors, friends, family, supervisors, advisors, etc. are all in your network.
 Utilizing your network is a great way to find out about potential opportunities.

 Many available jobs are not advertised, some estimate up to 80% go unadvertised.
 This means employers often rely on current employee networks when hiring new candidates.
 Networking can be done through a variety of forums including: LinkedIn, Facebook, Twitter, E-mail, events, conferences, over the phone, etc. See the handouts and samples below for more information on Networking.